antonio-serranoh/antonio-serranohh/README.md

 # Antonio Serrano - Portfolio Website

-This is my personal portfolio website to showcase my projects, skills, and contact info.
+This is my personal portfolio website to showcase my projects, and skills

 ## 🔧 Technologies Used
 - HTML5